nakajima/poundie-last-tweet/README.md

 ## USAGE

-Just `require "poundie-last-tweet"` in your Poundie bot.
+Just `require "poundie-last-tweet"` in your Poundie bot, then say `last tweet [username]`.
+For example, posting

+    last tweet @nakajima

+will show my last tweet.